 Annual Zone 9 Climbing Vines

-Black Eyed Susan vine is one of the cheeriest plants around.
-It twines up readily and has 5 deeply yellow-orange petals with a dark black center.
+Black-eyed Susan vine is one of the cheeriest plants around.
+It twines up readily and has five deeply yellow-orange petals with a dark black center.

 Corkscrew vine is an oddity with strange lavender flowers that twine upon themselves.

 Mandevilla is one of the more tropical climbing vines for zone 9.
 It has large usually pink but also red and white blooms that resemble a Hibiscus.

 Canary vine is another great performer, which bears small but copious deeply lobed, skirted yellow blooms.